Jalison25/Gloomy_Rise_1.16.5_Translate/README.md

 Good day!

-This repository was created to collect translations for the modpack __Minecraft 1.16.5 Gloomy Rise from LGame Studio__
+This repository was created to collect translations for the modpack __Minecraft 1.16.5 Gloomy Rise (LGame Studio)__